-The Wells Fargo Platinum Visa is a low interest credit card focusing on an introductory 0% APR on both purchases and balance transfers.
+The Wells Fargo Platinum Card is a low interest credit card focusing on an introductory 0% APR on both purchases and balance transfers.
 It doesn’t charge an annual fee, offers free access to FICO scores, and provides tools to help cardholders manage their money.
 In this review we’ll look at its key features and benefits.
-We’ll also do the math to determine the potential value of the card’s 0% APR offer to see how the Wells Fargo Platinum Visa stacks up.
+We’ll also do the math to determine the potential value of the card’s 0% APR offer to see how the Wells Fargo Platinum Card stacks up.

-The Wells Fargo Platinum Visa made our list of the best balance transfer and 0% APR credit cards.
+The Wells Fargo Platinum Card made our list of the best balance transfer and 0% APR credit cards.
 It made the list because it offers one of the longest 0% APR deals available today.
 And it manages it without an annual fee.

 - 0% Intro APR for 18 months on purchases and qualifying balance transfers (fees apply) on transfers made within 120 days qualify for the intro rates and fees

 - Get up to $600 protection on your cell phone (subject to $25 deductible) against covered damage or theft when you pay your monthly cellular telephone bill with your card

 - Easy access to your FICO® Credit Score